modelica/ModelicaSpecification/RationaleMCP/0031/MoM/2024-06-25_WebMeeting_BaseModelicaInterestGroup.md

 * Benfit to enable exchange with other tools
 * Power systems domain lacks standards
-* BaseModelica seen as an opportunity to integrate controller models, overcomming FMI overhead.
+* BaseModelica seen as an opportunity to integrate controller models, overcomming the usual overhead of C-interfaces.

 Francesco: